Cavan county hurling team: 2017–present

 After six years without fielding a team, Cavan played in the Lory Meagher Cup in 2017.

 Cavan re-entered the National Hurling League in 2018, competing in Division 3B.

 Cavan reached the final of the Lory Meagher Cup for the first time in 2021 after a win over Louth.
 The final took place in Croke Park on 31 July 2021, with Cavan facing Fermanagh.
 Fermanagh won the match by 3–26 to 1–17.
+Cavan topped the Division 3B table in 2023, reaching the final for the first time.
+Cavan claimed their first silverware since the reformation of the team, with a 0–17 to 0–16 win over Leitrim.